opentensor/old-docs/getting-started/wallets.md

                     my_first_hotkey     # Your unencrypted hotkey information.
 ```

-You can list all the local wallets stored in Bittensor's root directly with [btcli list](reference/btcli).
+You can list all the local wallets stored in Bittensor's root directly with [btcli wallet list](reference/btcli).
 ```bash dark nocopy
 $ btcli wallet list
 Wallets